Our Board

 • Andrea Posynick - Secretary

-Passionate about supporting local families, Andrea is committed to using her creative expertise and public sector experience to help advance the mission of YK Daycare and contribute to a strong, engaged community.
+Passionate about supporting local families, Andrea is committed to using her creative expertise and public sector experience to help advance the mission of YK Daycare.
+She is dedicated to contributing to a welcoming, inclusive environment where children and families feel supported and connected.
+Outside of work, Andrea enjoys staying engaged in the community and continues to value opportunities to express creativity and connect with others.

 • Wesley Anderson - Treasurer